Awaken the Giant Within is Tony Robbin’s guide to taking charge of your life, ranging from your mood to your finances to your relationships.

-If you ask ourselves “how can I be so stupid”, as many of us do, guess what?
+If you ask yourself “how can I be so stupid”, as many of us do, guess what?
 You will find a ton of reasons.

-But if in time of difficulty you ask yourself “how can I turn around” your brain will deliver ways to turn it around.
+But if in times of difficulty, you ask yourself “how can I turn around” your brain will deliver ways to turn it around.

 The problem-solving questions:

 - What’s great about this problem?

 - What am I willing to do to make it the way I want it?